st4r6oy/LEE/README.txt

 * USAGE

-First fill a file named <name>.in , for example "data.in", with the parameters of the system to be simulated.
+First, fill a file named <name>.in , (for example "data.in") with the parameters of the system to be simulated.
 These paramenters are the same as in the original Lee code.
+As an example of input file, you can pick one of the files with the ".in" extension found in the three folders comming with this distribution (which are data for the pf1000, pf400 and NX3 devices).

 Then just run:

     ./lee data.in